nitram509/tweet-gateway-server/README.md

 Offers a simple HTTP interface, without any authentication, and forwards/tweets every message to a well known twitter account.

+## Example: Forwarding incoming SMS

+For example, you can use Tweet Gateway to automatically tweet the text of incoming SMS from your smartphone.
+Iv've used an app like  [SMS Gateway](https://play.google.com/store/apps/details?id=eu.apksoft.android.smsgateway) for this, many times.

+Once installed on your smartphone, you configure this app like this:

+1. Settings -> Activate "Forward incoming SMS to HTTP"
+2. HTTP Settings -> Set your URL for "Forward incoming SMS to HTTP" -> "http://myserver/gw/1234567890abcdef"
+3. Start the gateway

+   SMS Gateway will append the URL request parameters like this "http://myserver/smsgateway?text=testTEXT&phone=123456789&smscenter=xxxxxxx"
+   Thus Tweet Gateway will post the text 'testTEXT' for you.

 ## Configuration

 ### Twitter OAuth configuration (ConsumerKey & ConsumerSecret)